-Theodore B. Olson is a partner in Gibson, Dunn & Crutcher's Washington, D.C. office, a member of the firm's Executive Committee, Co-Chair of the Appellate and Constitutional Law Group and the firm's Crisis Management Team.
+Theodore B. Olson is a Partner in Gibson, Dunn & Crutcher's Washington, D.C. office; a longtime Member of the Firm's Executive Committee, and Founder of the Firm's Crisis Management, Sports Law, and Appellate and Constitutional Law Practice Groups.

 Selected by Time magazine in 2010 as one of the 100 most influential people in the world, Mr. Olson is one of the nation's premier appellate and United States Supreme Court advocates.
-He has argued 60 cases in the Supreme Court, including the two Bush v.
-Gore cases arising out of the 2000 presidential election, and Citizens United v.
-Federal Election Commission, prevailing in over 75% of those arguments.
+He has argued 62 cases in the Supreme Court and has prevailed in over 75% of those arguments.
+These cases include the two Bush v.
+Gore cases arising out of the 2000 presidential election; Citizens United v.
+Federal Election Commission; and Hollingsworth v.
+Perry, the case upholding the overturning of California's Proposition 8, banning same-sex marriages.
 Mr. Olson's practice is concentrated on appellate and constitutional law, federal legislation, media and commercial disputes, and assisting clients with strategies for the containment, management and resolution of major legal crises occurring at the federal/state, criminal/civil and domestic/international levels.
-He has handled cases at all levels of state and federal court systems throughout the United States, and in international tribunals.
+He has handled cases at all levels of state and federal court systems throughout the United States.

 As Solicitor General, during the presidency of George W. Bush, Mr. Olson was the Government's principal advocate in the United States Supreme Court, responsible for supervising and coordinating all appellate litigation of the United States, and a legal adviser to the President and the Attorney General.
 As Assistant Attorney General for the Office of Legal Counsel during the Reagan Administration, Mr. Olson was the Executive Branch's principal legal adviser, rendering legal guidance to the President and to the heads of the Executive Branch departments on a wide range of constitutional and federal statutory questions, and assisting in formulating and articulating the Executive Branch's position on constitutional issues.